A comprehensive model to create, sustain, and measure ultimate brand relationships

 Fusing is when a person and a brand are inexorably linked and CO-IDENTIFIED.
 In this stage, the identities of the person and the brand begin to merge and become a form of mutual REALIZATION and expression.
 Stages reveal and measure the depth and degree of intensity of an intimate brand relationship.

 The score assigned to each brand from 1-100.
 The Quotient is based on prevalence (the percent of users who are intimate), intensity (where the relationship is on the spectrum of three stages, sharing, bonding, fusing and character (performance on key archetypes).
 It is a shorthand score that demonstrates how a brand is performing relative to its ability to create ultimate brand relationships and enables comparisons to other brands in the same category or to the industry average.

-During late summer 2020, MBLM, with Praxis Research Partners, conducted an online quantitative survey among 3,000 consumers in the United States.
+During summer 2021, MBLM, with Praxis Research Partners, conducted an online quantitative survey among 3,000 consumers in the United States.

 Respondents completed a 20-minute survey that delved into the emotional connections that consumers have with brands across 10 industries: apps & social platforms, automotive, beverages, consumer goods, fast food, financial services, health & hygiene, media & entertainment, retail and technology & telecommunications)

 We crafted the survey instrument using insight from extensive qualitative research conducted on the topic of Brand Intimacy as well as previous quantitative research.
 The survey was designed primarily to understand the extent to which consumers have relationships with brands and the strength of those relationships.